Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 ```
 python /home/thudson/projects/IGU_CHANGEseq/changeseq/changeseq.py makefiles
 ```

 # Usage

-The change-seq pipeline requires a manifest yaml file specifying input files, output directory, and pipeline parameters. this file is created using two csv files.
-One is specfic to paramters and the other are the input paramters.
-Once the csv files are created, users can simply run the change-seq wrapper
+The Tsai lab change-seq pipeline requires a manifest yaml file specifying input files, output directory, and pipeline parameters.
+In the IGU version this file is created using two csv files 1) A Parameters file 2) A list of Samples and Controls file.
+Once the csv files are created, users can simply run the change-seq wrapper as shown below.

+The bash wrapper is initiated with the parameters.csv, manifest.csv, command, and sample_name

 ```
-cd IGU_CHANGEseq/changeseq/
+cd IGU_CHANGEseq/changeseq/test
-bash CHANGEseq_wrapper.sh test/parameters.csv test/manifest.csv all all
+bash path-to/CHANGEseq_wrapper.sh merged_parameters.csv manifest.csv all all
 ```

-## Example Output

 # Writing A Manifest File
 When running the end-to-end analysis functionality of the CHANGEseq package a number of inputs are required.
 To simplify the formatting of these inputs and to encourage reproducibility, these parameters are inputted into the pipeline via a manifest.
 This first manifest.csv sample takes into the

-    - For each sample, you must provide the following parameters:
+- `sequencing_sample_name`: sample name as indicated in the raw fastq (Leave out the ("_S[#]_R1_001")
+- `sample_name`: The sample name as you wish to see on the output file names
+- `control_sequencing_sample_name`: No RNP control sample name as indicated in the raw fastq (Leave out the ("_S[#]_R1_001")
 - `target`: Target sequence for that sample.
 Accepts degenerate bases.
-        - `read1`: The absolute path to the .FASTQ(.gz) file containing the read1 reads.
-        - `read2`: The absolute path to the .FASTQ(.gz) file containing the read2 reads.
-        - `controlread1`: The absolute path to the .FASTQ(.gz) file containing the control read1 reads.
-        - `controlread2`: The absolute path to the .FASTQ(.gz) file containing the control read2 reads.
-        - `description`: A brief description of the sample
+- `description`: A brief description of the sample.
+Typically the cell or gDNA Source name

  # Writing A Parameters File